MyreMylar/pygame_gui/docs/source/theme_reference/theme_horizontal_slider.rst

    A diagram of which part of the element is themed by which colour parameter.
 The slider's buttons are themed in a separate block.

-:class:`UIHorizontalSlider <.UIHorizontalSlider>` makes use of these colour parameters in a 'colours' block.
+:class:`UIHorizontalSlider <pygame_gui.elements.UIHorizontalSlider>` makes use of these colour parameters in a 'colours' block.
 All of these colours can also be a colour gradient:

  - "**dark_bg**" - The background colour/gradient of the 'back' of the slider, the colour of the track that the sliding part moves along.